Aiuthss/Nextcloud_freeport/README.md

 This repository uses MyDNS and Let's Encrypt.
 1. Sign up MyDNS and get your domain.
 2. Get a certificate for your domain from Let's Encrypt by this code.
-(Replace \<xxx\>)
+(Replace \<xxx\>) If you haven't installed certbot, install it from apt or snap.
 ```
 certbot certonly --manual --keep\
         --preferred-challenges=dns \